pyronear/pyro-envdev/README.md

 ### Usage

+First you have to create a .env file, a simple copy of the .env.test would be enough.
+    ```
+    cp .env.test .env
+    ```

 Start the Docker services using the following command:
     ```
     make build
     make run